 He encountered no opposition or resistance from Persian forces and could easily enter Egypt.
 He then led his forces to the capital of Memphis and the Mediterranean coast, where he saw a piece of land between the sea and a lake with a reliable freshwater supply and ordered his architect “Democrats” to build him a city on that site, which became known as “Alexandria.”
 Egypt was one of the foundations of Greek civilization, according to him.

-He used his diplomatic skills by declaring himself the son of the god Amun-Ra, renovating Tuthmosis III’s chapel and the temples of Karnak, and offering sacrifices to God Ptah.
-He was depicted on the temple of Amun-Ra dressed as a pharaoh and identified with a text reading “King of Upper and Lower Egypt, Lord of the Two Lands, Son of Re, Possessor of the Crowns, Alexander,” After conquering Egypt in October 331 BC, he went to Persia, where he fought a major war and was able to enter India in 326 BC.
+Alexander declared himself the son of the god Amun-Ra to gain favor in Egypt.
+He restored Tuthmosis III’s chapel and the temples of Karnak.
+He offered sacrifices to the god Ptah.
+At the temple of Amun-Ra, he was portrayed as a pharaoh, with an inscription naming him “King of Upper and Lower Egypt, Lord of the Two Lands, Son of Re, Possessor of the Crowns, Alexander.”
+In October 331 BC, he conquered Egypt.
+He then advanced to Persia, where he fought a significant war.
+In 326 BC, he entered India.

 The Great Alexander’s Legacy